How I Got Here

 Posting the beautiful love poetry was my first step.
 Thanks to all the self-care work I’ve been doing (with the loving support of so many of you), and since attending Robin Sharma’s Personal Mastery Academy (June 2016, 2017), his Titan Summit in Dec 2016 (and again next week), and Alex Charfen’s Momentum Masterclass just recently in Sept 2017 – particularly completing Alex’s incredibly insightful personal congruency exercise – I have come to realize that I have been misaligned in my life because I have not fully pursued expressing my innate talent of writing – which I absolutely love to do.

-Starting tomorrow, Dec 2nd, I will be sharing my writing with the world, 10 to 11 pieces a month – my poems, my reflections, and, what I like to call, my snips (brief insights) via a new blog I’m launching on WordPress.
+Starting tomorrow, Dec 2nd, I will be sharing my writing with the world – my poems, my reflections, and, what I like to call, my snips (brief insights) via a new blog I’m launching on WordPress.
 My writing will have overarching themes of love, connections, and relationships.
 It is influenced by the many amazing people in my life – my family and my friends, all very special lights – and my wonderful experiences with them.
 And is also influenced by the beauty I see in the world – in nature, art, music and literature.
 Beauty is how love reflects light from the soul.
 It is all around us, it is in all of us – and it is what I want to contribute back into the world with my writing.